High-resolution modeling of nonlinear Compton scattering in focused laser pulses

-is an invariant often called the classical non-linearity parameter where $\omega_l$ is the frequency of the plane wave in which the particle is moving.
-The parameter $\eta$ is equivalent to the work done by the external field on the particle over a wavelength.
-In some literature the RMS value of the field strength is used instead of $\sqrt{a^2}$ \cite{E144}, then one must include a factor $1/\sqrt{2}$ and the resulting cross sections have to be altered accordingly.
+is an invariant often called the classical nonlinearity parameter.
+The parameter $a_{0}$ is equivalent to the work done over a Compton wavelength in units of the field's central photon energy.
+(In some literature the root-mean-squared value of the field strength is used instead of $\sqrt{-a^2}$ \cite{E144}, then one must include a factor $1/\sqrt{2}$ and the resulting cross sections altered accordingly.)

-Integrating the wave function in \cref{WaveNLC} over $\text{d}^4x$ in \cref{MatrixElement} leads to a delta function $\delta(sk_\mu+q_\mu-q_\mu'-k_\mu')$ for each term in the sum over $s$.
-Since the energy is being delivered in quantas of $k$, one can relate each term in the sum to a specific number of absorbed photons $s$ from the background field.
-This is surprising since the interaction between the background field and the electron is determined by the classical action, and the quantum nature of the background field (interpreting it as a density of photons) is not included.